mark-watson/PythonAIBook/manuscript/Chess.md

 A problem with fixed-depth search is the **horizon effect**.
 If the search stops at depth 3 in the middle of a capture sequence, the bot might think it has won a queen when in reality the opponent will recapture on the next move.
 The evaluation function sees the position after the capture but before the recapture, and incorrectly concludes that the bot is ahead.

-Quiescence search solves this by extending the search beyond the nominal depth for "noisy" moves — captures and promotions — until the position becomes "quiet" (no more captures available).
+Quiescence search solves this by extending the search beyond the nominal depth for "noisy" moves, such as captures and promotions, until the position becomes "quiet" (no more captures available).
 The `quiescence_search` function evaluates the current position (the "stand-pat" score) and then searches all captures to see if any of them improve on that score:

 ```python
 # chess_bot.py — quiescence search (simplified)